sylvester-henrique/hashnode-articles/Drafts/observability-with-asp-net-core.md

 increase(http_server_request_duration_seconds_count{http_route='api/Products'}[5m])
 ```

-This query is the division of increase of request duration sum in the last 5 minutes per the increase of the request duration count in the last 5 minutes.
-The result is the average request duration in this period of time.
-See the Prometheus graph:
+First, the query calculates the increase of the sum of all request durations in an interval of 5 minutes.
+Then, it calculates the increase in the last 5 minutes, of count of all requests.
+Finally, it divides those values to get the average request duration in the informed interval.
+This is the resultant Prometheus graph:

 ![](http-server-request-duration-prometheus.png)

-Note that at `00:19:43` the request duration average was =~ `1.48` seconds.
+Note that at `00:19:43` the request duration average was ≈ `1.48` seconds.

 ### Grafana